shapeshifter/shapeshifter-specification/docs/use-case-descriptions/use-cases/validate-phase.md

 When the DSO receives a revocation of a flexibility offer it wants to order, this is not a valid base to reject the revocation.
 After revocation, the offer can no longer be ordered.

-FlexOffers may be revoked at any time in the plan and validate phases (and also in operate phase as described in Section 3.9.2), unless there is already a FlexOrder based on the offer.
+FlexOffers may be revoked at any time in the plan and validate phases (and also in operate phase as described in [Revocation Flexibility Offer](operate-phase.md#revocation-flexibility-offer)), unless there is already a FlexOrder based on the offer.
 Notice that FlexOrders and FlexOfferRevocations can cross each other.
 Where this is the case, priority should be given to the FlexOfferRevocation.